leonelfoknob/Dual-Frequency-RFID-Security-System/README.md

 Components:
 - 125KHz RFID Module (Wiegand Protocol):

-  - Function: This module is used for reading low-frequency RFID cards (typically 125kHz or 25kHz), providing support for legacy access control systems that rely on this technology.
+  - Function: This module is used for reading low-frequency RFID cards (typically 125kHz), providing support for legacy access control systems that rely on this technology.
   - Wiegand Protocol: The module uses the Wiegand protocol, which is widely recognized in security systems, ensuring compatibility with various control devices and access systems.

 - MFRC522 RFID 13.58 MHz Reader: